dylan-turner25/droughtmonitor/README.md

 ```

 ### Comprehensive Statistics
 The `get_comp_stats` method can be used to return several different statistics for each drought level for a specified geography and time period.
 The argument `stat` controls which statistic is returned and can be one of `["Area", "AreaPercent", "Population", "PopulationPercent", "DSCI"]` (not case sensitive) which correspond to the total area, percentage of an area, the total population, percentage of the population, and the [drought severity coverage index](https://droughtmonitor.unl.edu/About/AbouttheData/DSCI.aspx).
-Unlike the weeks in drought data, comprehensive statistics are returned for the geographic level specified as opposed to returning county-level data for the specified geography.
+The default behavior is to return the specified statistic for all drought levels (in sperate columns).
+If statistics for only one or a few drought threshold are desired, this can be achieved by specifying the `drought_threshold` parameter with a single integer or list of integers out of `[0,1,2,3,4]`.Unlike the weeks in drought data, comprehensive statistics are returned for the geographic level specified as opposed to returning county-level data for the specified geography.

 ```python